-The Ivan Dougherty Gallery was established in 1977 by the Alexander Mackie College at 200 Cumberland Street, The Rocks, Sydney.
-It was named after Major General Sir Ivan Dougherty, Chairman of the first college council following the establishing of the College as a College of Advanced Education in 1975.
+The Ivan Dougherty Gallery was established in 1977 by the Alexander Mackie College of Advanced Education at 200 Cumberland Street, The Rocks and was named after Major General Sir Ivan Dougherty, Chairman of the first College Council.

-When funds were made available to refurbish the public school built in 1894 on the Albion Avenue site, part of the ground floor was developed as the Ivan Dougherty Gallery's new premises which opened in April 1981.
+When funds were made available to refurbish the Albion Avenue Public School built in 1894, part of the ground floor was developed as the Ivan Dougherty Gallery's new premises.
+These were opened on 16 June 1981.
+In 1991 the Gallery celebrated its 10th anniversary in Paddington.

-The purpose of the gallery is to provide an educational and cultural resource for the students and staff of the College, the University and the general public.
-This involves the mounting of exhibitions, installations and performances of a high standard which can be related to the College's art courses.
-Consequently, the exhibitions range over a wide selection of disciplines including printmaking, sculpture, video, painting, photography and the crafts.
-Exhibitions are usually of thematic or survey type and include the work of those individuals who have made an outstanding contribution to art or who may be considered to be in the vanguard of developments in twentieth century visual arts.
+The purpose of the Gallery is to provide an educational and cultural resource for the students and staff of the College of Fine Arts, The University of New South Wales and the general public.
+This involves the mounting of exhibitions, installations and performances of a professional standard which can be related to the College's art programs.
+Consequently, the exhibitions range over a wide selection of disciplines including photography, printmaking, sculpture, painting, video, film, architecture and design and the crafts.
+Exhibitions are usually of thematic or survey type and include the work of those individuals who have made an outstanding contribution to art or who may be considered to be in the vanguard of art practice and development.

-Gallery hours: Mon-Fri 10-5; Sat 1-5.
+Gallery hours: Mon-Fri 10.00 am - 5.00 pm; Sat 1.00 pm - 5.00 pm.
+Closed public holidays.